Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural

-The uncertainties with full SKA noise and with only SKA thermal noise are basically the same (except for some random scatter).
-The uncertainties in $f_X$, $\alpha$, $E_{\rm min}$, and $R_{\rm{mfp}}$ are only marginally affected by adding mock SKA effects, indicating that the emulation error dominates for these parameters.
-However, SKA noise substantially increases the errors in the other parameters, to 15\% in $V_c$, 5\% in $\tau$, and 32\% in $f_*$.
+The actual error with mock SKA data and with SKA thermal noise are nearly identical, with the mock SKA case increasing the error by up to $10\%$ (but much less in most cases).
+The errors are substantially larger compared to the ideal dataset, with the mock SKA case giving a median error of 24\% in $V_C$, 2.8\% in $\tau$, 34\% in $f_{\star}$, factors of 1.25 in $R_{\rm{mfp}}$ and 9.6 in $f_X$, and errors in the linear parameters of $\pm 0.22$ in $\alpha$ and $\pm 0.91$~keV in $E_{\rm min}$.
 Of course, currently our knowledge of most of these parameters is uncertain by large factors (orders of magnitude in some cases), so these types of constraints would represent a remarkable advance.